olragon/create-t3-turbo-prisma/README.md

 ## References

-The stack originates from [create-t3-app](https://github.com/t3-oss/create-t3-app).
+The stack originates from [create-t3-app](https://github.com/t3-oss/create-t3-app) and [create-t3-turbo](https://github.com/t3-oss/create-t3-turbo)

-A [blog post](https://jumr.dev/blog/t3-turbo) where I wrote how to migrate a T3 app into this.
+A [blog post](https://jumr.dev/blog/t3-turbo) where Julius Marminge wrote how to migrate a T3 app into this.